Preacher's Daughter

 Preacher's Daughter is the debut studio album by the American singer-songwriter and record producer Ethel Cain.
 It was released on May 12, 2022, through her independent record label Daughters of Cain.
 The album was entirely written and produced by Cain, with assistance from Steven Mark Colyer and Matthew Tomasi on certain tracks.

 Preacher's Daughter is a concept album with a narrative that centers on fictional characters, exploring themes such as family trauma and sexual violence.
 It was inspired by the artist's personal life as the daughter of a deacon.
 Sonically, it experiments with Americana, dark ambient, roots rock, and elements of several other genres.
-Cain was inspired by artists Florence Welch and Lana Del Rey for her vocal performance on the album.
+Cain openly shared that she was inspired by the artist Florence Welch throughout her music career and her vocal performance on the album.
+Fans suggested that her and Lana Del Rey share the same visual aesthetic and music production, with Cain having the raw and violent Americana and Rey having the glamorized and romanticized Americana.
 It incorporates predominant Southern Gothic imagery with religious and American aesthetics.
 Three singles—"Gibson Girl", "Strangers", and "American Teenager"—preceded Preacher's Daughter between March and April 2022, the latter accompanied by a music video.
 To promote the album, Cain embarked on her first two concert tours, the Freezer Bride Tour in 2022 and the Blood Stained Blonde Tour in 2023, through North America, Europe, and Oceania.

 Upon its release, Preacher's Daughter was met with acclaim from music critics, with praise towards its storytelling and songwriting, and Cain's vocal performance.
 Many critics named it one of the best albums of the year, while Paste included it on a mid-decade ranking.
 A standout for reviewers, "American Teenager" was deemed by Billboard and Rolling Stone one of the best LGBTQ songs of all time.
 The album has also garnered Cain a cult following online.
 Following its release via physical formats in April 2025, it reached the top-10 on the record charts of Australia, the Netherlands, the United Kingdom, and the United States.
 Preacher's Daughter is the first part of a trilogy of albums, which Cain intends to portray through a series of novels and an accompanying film.
 A prequel to the album, Willoughby Tucker, I'll Always Love You, was released in August 2025.